renancostab/MockEverything/README.md

 * Add the DDetours in your project
 * Use the unit MockEverything
-* May you want add also the MockRttiUtils
+* You may want add also the MockRttiUtils
 * Enjoy

 ## Tips: ##